systeminsights/systeminsights.github.com/source/_posts/2012-07-02-monitoring-mtc-streams-mtconnect-graphr.markdown

 	    }), n
 	}

-Once we have access to the xml stream, there are a plethora of tools available to parse and get data out of it.
+Once we have access to the XML stream, there are a plethora of tools available to parse and get data out of it.
 I chose to use a combination of jQuery and JSON for the job.
 The xml2json plugin available [here](http://www.fyneworks.com/jquery/xml-to-json/) provided an easy conversion to JSON.

 	var xmldata = getCurrentXML(conn_url),
 	    i = $.xml2json(xmldata);

 With JSON, life is easy.
 It can't be any simpler to parse data than it is with JSON.
 All I did was to write regular funtions to parse conditions and device parameters.
 But there is a catch.
-Not all xml tags will be meaningful and to make them appear right, we need to write individual functions for each of them.
+Not all XML tags will be meaningful and to make them appear right, we need to write individual functions for each of them.
 Here I will explain the working of the function used to parse the conditions for all parameters.

 	this.getCondition = function (n) {
 	  var r=new Object();